 And then there is the cost factor – which will certainly balloon with the increased number of users.
 We understand that costs will vary, but the ROI of 100% of your employees requiring a VPN to log into PeopleSoft is not positive.
 And as we established above, if the point of a VPN is increasing data security/maintaining integrity of financial transactions – then the ROI is even further from positive.

-How Appsian Provides Data Security for PeopleSoft
+How Appsian Provides ERP Data Security for PeopleSoft and SAP Applications

 Appsian believes user authentication is important, but it’s only one part of an ERP data security posture.
 This is why we developed the Appsian Security Platform for PeopleSoft.
 Enhancing an organizations ability to authenticate users is most effective when its: integrated with your existing identity management strategy and risk aware.
 This is where Appsian provides far greater value than a VPN.
-We enable seamless, secure access to PeopleSoft via Single Sign-On (integrated with a SAML IdP), along with adaptive Multi-Factor Authentication.
+We enable seamless, secure access to PeopleSoft (specifically) via Single Sign-On (integrated with a SAML IdP), along with adaptive Multi-Factor Authentication.
 These solutions combine to provide a much better user experience and a vastly superior value if protecting PeopleSoft from bad actors is the primary intention of your VPN.

 Lastly, visibility is key.
 With sensitive transactions being executed outside of the office having a better sense of how your data is being accessed and used is critically important.
 Using transaction logging and real-time analytics, Appsian provides PeopleSoft customers with unparalleled levels of visibility.
 Thus, allowing you to keep a watchful eye on your data at all times.

 When approaching how you can enable secure, remote access – its best to identify what are the key objectives and invest in the technology that best suits those needs.
-Are you concerned that the data inside your PeopleSoft applications could be breached or exfiltrated?
+Are you concerned that the data inside your ERP applications could be breached or exfiltrated?
 Are you concerned that financial transactions could be corrupted?
 If the answer is yes, then data security – and not solely a VPN are the answer.

 At the end of the day, COVID-19 has forced organizations into unprecedented challenges.
 With an unstable market and unpredictable year(s) ahead, it’s important to focus security efforts on internal data and processes – as these being corrupted will result in losses that can make recovery significantly harder.